Empowering staff and students to solve their own problems

 “One thing that I love on the administrative side is that the system vernacular is customizable without any coding.
 We can use our own terminology in TOPdesk for things instead of having to get used to how TOPdesk labels things,” Jackson said.

-Rhodes College’s implementation of the TOPdesk was flawless, owing much of that exemplary support from TOPdesk’s implementation manager, which Brooks said was the best she’s ever worked with.
+Rhodes College’s implementation of the TOPdesk was flawless, owing much of that to exemplary support from TOPdesk’s implementation manager, which Brooks said was the best she’s ever worked with.
 “The implementation manager listened to everything we said, and he didn’t talk over us.
 There was a lot of information out there that we needed to process and go through to understand, and it was a bit overwhelming, but he made it seamless for us.”

 The future focus of Rhodes College’s service management effort includes building out the school’s self-service portal and continuing to change the ways users interact with the service desk – to empower them to solve their own problems and issues as they are able.